Come and be part of a global voice for wild plants and fungi

 Taraxacum officinale

-Bright yellow discs of tightly packed florets above a rosette of jaggedly toothed leaves are followed by fluffy white seed heads.
+Look out for the bright yellow discs of tightly packed florets above a rosette of jaggedly toothed leaves.
+The flowers are followed by fluffy white seed heads.
 The plants are perennial and have a long tap root.

 Dandelions mostly occur in disturbed habitats such as pastures, roadside verges, lawns, tracks, paths and waste ground.
+They are widespread and stable throughout the British Isles.

 Dandelions and daisies on a Wiltshire lawn, image by Archie Thomas